Strategic foresight that’s grounded, disciplined and built for action

 Our process: from broad scanning to actionable intelligence

-Each project is tailored, but we follow a consistent logic that moves from breadth
+Each project is tailored, but we follow a consistent logic that moves from breadth to focus and from insight to action.

 1. Establish the mandate and scanning frame

-This clarifies the decisions scanning should inform, the time horizons that matter, the system boundary, and how the work connects to existing strategy and risk processes.
+We start by grounding the work in context: strategy horizon, operating environment and current uncertainties.
+We clarify the decisions scanning should inform, the system boundary, and how the work connects to existing strategy and risk processes.

 2. Build the broad view: environmental scanning

 We develop a structured picture of external drivers across relevant domains (social, technological, economic, environmental, political, market), using a systems lens rather than silos.
-We focus on forces with plausible pathways to impact on purpose, operating model, stakeholders or outcomes, avoiding a
+We focus on forces with plausible pathways to impact on purpose, strategy or operating model, and/or the broader stakeholders environment, avoiding a ‘trend-dump’ in favour of materiality.

 3. Look to the edges: horizon scanning